Sometimes It Snows in April: Amar version

 British Indian singer Amar recorded a cover version of the song for her album Outside.
 It was released as a single on 12 June 2000, and peaked at No. 48 on the UK Singles Chart.
-It also reached No. 6 on the UK Dance Singles Chart, due to the popular UK garage remix by Dreem House.
+It also reached No. 6 on the UK Dance Singles Chart, due to the popular UK garage remix by Dreem House, the "Dreem House Dub Mix".

 Mixmag included the Dreem House remix of "Sometimes It Snows in April" in their list of "40 of the best UK garage tracks released from 1995 to 2005".

 Gemtracks included the Dreem House remix of the song in their list of the "top UK garage songs between 1995–2005".

 Other cover versions

 French R&B duo Native recorded a cover version of the song for their self-titled debut album, released in 1995.
+The single peaked at number 49 on the French Singles Chart.

+Shawn Smith, from the bands Brad and Satchel, released a live version on his 2000 album Live at the Point.
+The record was recorded at The Point in Philadelphia on September 30, 1999, and was considered by Smith as one of his best vocal performances.

 Australian musician Gotye recorded an acapella cover version of the song that was uploaded to his YouTube channel on April 21, 2016, the same day that Prince died.

 American musician D'Angelo performed the song as a tribute to Prince, accompanied by Maya Rudolph and Gretchen Lieberum of the Prince cover band Princess, on April 26, 2016 on The Tonight Show Starring Jimmy Fallon.

 British band Coldplay performed a live cover of the song, accompanied by fellow British singer-songwriter Lianne La Havas, on July 6, 2016 in Copenhagen, Denmark while on tour for their album A Head Full of Dreams.

 Barry Hyde, the former frontman of the Futureheads, recorded a cover version of the song for his solo album Malody, released in June 2016.

 American musician Meshell Ndegeocello recorded a cover version of the song for her album Ventriloquism, released on March 16, 2018.

 In 2019, Sandra Bernhard performed the song in character as Judy in the episode "Love's in Need of Love Today" on the FX series Pose.
-This version was released as a single on the episode's airdate of July 23, 2019.
+This version was released as a single on the episode's air date of July 23, 2019.